 “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity”

 Later that afternoon, we read the poem aloud over giant pasties from Eureka Station in Silverton (our sincere recommendations!).
 The English puff pastry hand pies were traditionally filled with a beef stew, to be topped with brown gravy (for my husband).
 My nontraditional pie was a Reuben inside, pastie outside.
-Yes!
-I did ignore my wheat allergy and put a ginormous amount of bread into my gluten intolerant belly.
-Don’t worry I didn’t die, just got some major bloat.
-These hand pies (and the french fries and sweet potato fritters we scarfed with them [blush, blush]) made the already brilliant writing in The Road Not Taken so much more enjoyable minus an empty stomach.
+These hand pies (and the french fries and sweet potato fritters we scarfed with them blush, blush) made the already brilliant writing in The Road Not Taken so much more enjoyable minus an empty stomach.

-There truly are things you can only see along the road less traveled by, and we’re trying to fill our hearts with all of them rather than focus on the hardships.
+There truly are things you can only see along the road less traveled by, and we’re trying to fill our hearts with all them all.
 Though we’re ever so grateful for the amazing food in town, as well as the super duper hot springs down the road that evening in Ouray, here are just a few things we couldn’t find where all the other tourists’ shoes had trod.

 - unique cairns leading (and at times confusing – we’re looking at you Mt.
 Eolus) the way